What Is The Derivative Of Absolute Value

 $ \frac{d}{dx} |x| = \text{sgn}(x) = \begin{cases} 1 & \text{if } x > 0 \ -1 & \text{if } x < 0 \ 0 & \text{if } x = 0 \end{cases} $

 On the flip side, this equality only holds for x ≠ 0.
 At x = 0, where the derivative is undefined, we turn to the concept of subderivatives in convex analysis.
-This means any value between -1 and 1 can be considered a "generalized derivative" at that point, reflecting the range of possible slopes of lines supporting the graph at the corner.
-Think about it: for the absolute value function, the subdifferential at x = 0 is the interval [-1, 1].
+For the absolute value function, the subdifferential at x = 0 is the interval [-1, 1].
+And this means any value between -1 and 1 can be considered a "generalized derivative" at that point, reflecting the range of possible slopes of lines supporting the graph at the corner.
 Subderivatives extend the notion of derivatives to non-smooth functions, enabling optimization techniques in machine learning and economics where such functions naturally arise.

 Extending the Idea: Subgradients and Generalized Derivatives